dotnet/AspNetCore.Docs/aspnetcore/blazor/class-libraries.md

    1. Select the RCL project.
 Select **OK**.

 > [!NOTE]
-> If the **Support pages and views** check box is selected when generating the RCL from the template, then also add a *_Imports.razor* file to root of the generated project with the following contents to enable Razor component authoring:
+> If the **Support pages and views** check box is selected when generating the RCL from the template, then also add an *_Imports.razor* file to root of the generated project with the following contents to enable Razor component authoring:
 >
 > ```razor
 > @using Microsoft.AspNetCore.Components.Web